 Public transportation in Puerto Rico sucks!
 If you’re sticking to San Juan, you can easily Uber everywhere.
 Avoid taxis; they are expensive.
 If you want to go outside San Juan, then I recommend renting a car.
 It will be the best and cheapest alternative.

-Are you a cruise visitor an only have 24 hours on the island?
-This post shares a one-day itinerary that will show you the best in and around San Juan.
+Are you a cruise visitor and only have 24 hours on the island?
+This post shares a one-day itinerary showing you the best in and around San Juan.